 Likewise, in winter, well-positioned trees (especially Evergreens) can help block the wind, cutting heating costs by 20% to 50%.
 Other benefits of a tree-lined property include keeping erosion in check by virtue of trees' extensive roots, although you're unlikely to appreciate the value of this service like you might from the energy savings.
 Trees also absorb carbon dioxide, converting it to oxygen: mature trees alone put out more oxygen than one adult human consumes.

 Landscaping Tips: Choosing the Right Tree for Your Home

-Before planting a tree, it's also imperative to consider its root habits, especially if you're planning on planting near to a sidewalk or driveway.
+This is especially important if you're planning on planting near to a sidewalk or driveway.
 Notably, the Silver Maple is notorious for shallow roots that pop up all over the lawn and thrust cracks through asphalt and concrete.
 Moreover, if you live in an urban area, your city government may prohibit certain tree varieties that are brittle and frequently fall on power lines in strong wind.
 Also a concern for city dwellers is a tree's ability to stand up to urban pollution, including air pollution and salt runoff from snow and ice removal.

 Planting a tree on your property is not a casual chore.
 While it requires research and deliberation, choosing the right tree can eventually make a huge difference in the value of your property.
 Additionally, you'll be looking at it for many years to come, so why plant one that will turn out to be an ugly aggravation?
 Rather than making a hasty decision, decide carefully so you can add a green companion to your home that you'll come to treasure.
 Luckily, there's still plenty of time to get it planted before winter arrives.